Select units of measurement for the temperature and rainfall tables (metric or imperial).

 almost oceanic, in fact the average temperature ranges from -4 °C (25 °F) in February to 8 °C (46.5 °F) in August.
 In return, precipitation is abundant, since it exceeds 2,200 mm (87 in) per year.
 Snowfalls are abundant, but also the summer rains.
 However, the temperature in the extreme south can exceed freezing, and it can rain, even in winter.
 The wind is frequent and often stormy.
 This area is occupied by fjords and mountainous islands, and it's virtually uninhabited.

-However, on this coast, at the 65th parallel, we find
+However, on an island near the coast, at the 65th parallel, we find the town of

 Tasiilaq (Ammassalik), where the average temperature ranges from -6 °C (21 °F) between January and March to 7 °C (44.5 °F) in July and August.
 Here, the average temperature exceeds freezing from May to September.
 From 1991 to 2020, the lowest recorded temperature is -18 °C (0 °F) and the highest is 25.3 °C (77.5 °F).
 Precipitation, quite abundant, amounts to 880 mm (34.5 in), so there can be heavy snow accumulations here as well.
 In summer, there is a moderate amount of rainy days.